 ● Decreased costs

-In the span of a few weeks in early 2020, average internet traffic was up 21 percent at major peering points, and busy-hour traffic spikes hit 2.5 times their normal traffic levels.1 CSPs must satisfy consumer demand for latency-sensitive streaming content or cloud-hosted services from all network types: mobile, residential, and business networks.
+During the early stages of the pandemic, the average internet traffic was up 21 percent at major peering points, and busy-hour traffic spikes hit 2.5 times their normal traffic levels.1 With hybrid work solidly in place and more collaboration applications coming online, CSPs must satisfy consumer demand for latency-sensitive streaming content or cloud-hosted services from all network types: mobile, residential, and business networks.
 This demand increases the need for optimized traffic flows to eliminate congestion for high-priority traffic, and providers must consider a new strategy to minimize costs while maintaining high levels of service.

 A Converged SDN Transport architecture allows you to:

-● Evolve from unified Multiprotocol Label Switching (MPLS) toward segment routing and Ethernet Virtual Private Networking (EVPN) with an end-to-end IP design
+● Evolve from unified Multiprotocol Label Switching (MPLS) toward more neutral protocol options like segment routing and Ethernet Virtual Private Networking (EVPN) with an end-to-end IP design

 ● Converge wireline and wireless network elements for resource-efficient software-defined network slicing with scalable traffic engineering, a simplified protocol stack, and the ability to offer low-latency failover rerouting

-Use convergences to drive out complexity and cost
+Use convergence to drive out complexity and cost

-With the quantum leap in capacity and density available in new routing systems, CSPs can build a single network that will support a convergence of services (residential, cable, mobile, enterprise, or wholesale) on a unified infrastructure.
-Operating one network that is based on an end-to-end IP design allows CSPs to reduce the number of physical devices needed, simplify their protocol stack with segment routing and EVPN, and reduce operational complexity with a more efficient network design.
+With the quantum leap in capacity and density available in new routing systems, CSPs can build a single network that will support a convergence of services on a unified infrastructure.
+Operating one end-to-end IP network allows CSPs to reduce the number of physical devices needed, simplify their protocol stack with segment routing and EVPN, and reduce operational complexity with a more efficient network design.

-Convergence drives the need for more flexibility as the network must accommodate a wide range of requirements driven by new services that do not have the same performance requirements.
+Convergence drives the need for more flexibility as the network must accommodate a wide range of requirements driven by new services that don’t have the same performance requirements.
 With the uptake of telco cloud services, the network must be able to support high-demand, high-performance services that are delivered from distributed locations closer to the end users.
 This creates a strong dependency on the logical systems that will help bind the transport infrastructure and any distributed edge sites as end-to-end services must be built in a seamless fashion with resiliency to minimize the blast radius from outages.
+With traditional network architectures, scaling to meet these demands created complex layers of new hardware and software mixed with older versions and required an augment of the IP layer and then a corresponding augment of the supporting optical layer.

-The move to a converged architecture combined with a cloud-based service delivery approach helps CSPs decrease time-to-market timelines and create “hybrid” service offerings that can leverage any type of access technology (xDSL, FTTH, cable, 4G/5G, Wi-Fi, etc.).
-In existing networks, these hybrid services would require engineering teams to stitch together new technologies, serving specific purposes, to deliver new services alongside existing ones.
+The move to a converged architecture combined with a cloud-based service delivery approach helps CSPs decrease time-to-market timelines and create “hybrid” service offerings that can leverage any type of access technology (PON, FTTH, COAX, 4G/5G, Wi-Fi, etc.).
+In existing networks, these hybrid services would require engineering teams to stitch together new technologies serving specific purposes to deliver new services alongside existing ones.
 Over time, all these different technologies made networks challenging to manage as interoperability issues and troubleshooting complexity arose, and it prohibited innovation as design and testing cycles scaled linearly with complexity.

 To meet the unique Service Level Agreement (SLA) performance standards for different service offerings, CSPs need end-to-end granular control to route traffic into different performance slices.
 This requires routers and network intelligence that identifies the end-user application wherever it resides and computes the proper network transport path to ensure performance.
 Segment routing acts as the foundation by providing the ability to label traffic packets by the performance needs of the service and offer varied Quality of Service (QoS) on any path segments.
 Segment routing dynamically routes traffic based upon service SLA requirements and uses computation elements to provide automatic rerouting to maintain performance during congestion, maintenance, or outage events.